hvpandya/sidewalk_detector/README.md

 Calibrate depth to rgb and get registered depth data.
 Filter depth image.
 Select a subset of points near the sensor and use RANSAC plane fitting to determine the plane of sidewalk.
 Determine and filter out the outliers by testing against the obtained plane.
 Map all inlier pixels on to the RGB image, removing most outlier pixels from RGB image .
 Get color histogram for a patch in front of sensor and use it to filter out more background pixels (including road) from the RGB image.
 Mark the rest of pixels as sidewalk.

+Since the depth image quality from realsense was not very consistant, plane fitting could not be achieved instead color histogram thresholding after clustering was used.
+Pixels from the depth image too far from the camera were filtered out.